draft-ietf-httpbis-resumable-upload-04.txt draft-ietf-httpbis-resumable-upload-latest.txt

 data from an ongoing transfer for the same upload resource, which in data from an ongoing transfer for the same upload resource, which in

-the client perspective has failed.
+the client's perspective has failed.
 The server MAY terminate any the client's perspective has failed.
 The server MAY terminate any

 transfers for the same upload resource before sending the response by transfers for the same upload resource before sending the response by